Robust Model Predictive Control for Nonlinear Systems Using Convex Restriction: Problem Statement and Preliminaries

 \subsection{Constrained Robust Model Predictive Control Problem}

-In this section, we provide an overview of the MPC problem with the safety and robustness constraint, which solves the following optimization problem over a finite horizon at every sampling time:
+In this section, we provide an overview of the MPC problem with safety and robustness constraints.
+The robust MPC problem solves the following optimization problem over a finite horizon of $N$ time steps:

-We assume that the target point is at the origin, $x=0$, without loss of generality.
-The quadratic objective function is considered,

-where $Q_N\in\mathbb{R}^{n\times n}$, $Q_t\in\mathbb{R}^{n\times n}$ and $R_t\in\mathbb{R}^{m\times m}$ for $t=1,\ldots,N-1$ are positive semi-definite matrices.
-In the absence of uncertainty, the constrained MPC problem is often solved with the Sequential Quadratic Programming and Trust region method \cite{nocedal2006numerical}.
-However, when the uncertainty is present, the resulting problem is a semi-infinite nonconvex optimization problem where the nonlinear constraints need to be satisfied for all realizations of $w_t\in\mathcal{W}_t$ and $x_0\in\mathcal{W}_\textrm{init}$.
-While numerical algorithms for solving such a problem was thought to be computationally demanding, we provide a tractable way to obtain a good approximate optimal control solution that is robust feasibility.